Judge has doubts on voter privacy in Arizona recount

 The Senate audit can’t overturn the results of the election, but Republicans who control the state Senate say it is needed to restore voter confidence and help them craft changes to state election laws.
 Senate Democrats call the audit an effort to perpetuate “The Big Lie,” which is what they call former President Donald Trump’s insistence that he only lost the election because of election fraud.

-The commissioners conducted numerous pre- and post-election reviews to check the accuracy of voting machines, including a hand count of a representative sample of ballots.
-They later hired two auditing firms that reported no malicious software or incorrect counting equipment and concluded that none of the computers or equipment were connected to the internet.

-Fann, the Senate president, blamed the media for the need for increased security at the venue after a television reporter entered the facility and walked right up to the ballots without being challenged.
+Fann, the Senate president, blamed the media for the need for increased security after a television reporter entered the facility and walked right up to the ballots without being challenged last week.
 She also said in an interview Tuesday on KTAR radio that the media is getting regular briefings and is allowed some access.

 That's not accurate.
-Former Arizona Secretary of State Ken Bennett, who is serving as the Senate's liaison to the private auditors and charged with talking to the media, but not briefed the media since the day before the recount began on Friday.
-The media was only allowed in with major restrictions on Friday, but Bennett agreed to allow them to return Monday.
+Former Arizona Secretary of State Ken Bennett, who is serving as the Senate's liaison to the private auditors and charged with talking to the media, had not briefed the media since Thursday before holding a media briefing on Tuesday evening.
+And media access to the counting site was only allowed with major restrictions on Friday, but Bennett agreed to allow media to return Monday.
+He said reporters will now be allowed in for each counting shift.

+Bennett vowed Tuesday to ensure that the recount would be done fairly, even while dodging questions about the contractor's lack of openness about its procedures.

+”We are going to be able to tell every Arizonan in a few weeks that they can have complete integrity and trust in their elections, or we have some parts of the election that need to be improved," Bennett said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.